HMoen/FunctionApp-JsonResult-Error/README.md

 # FunctionApp-JsonResult-Error
-Illustrates error when returning JsonResult in a .NET Core 3.1 azure function v3 application
+Illustrates error when returning JsonResult containing serializer settings in a .NET Core 3.1 azure function v3 application

 #### Problem:
-Returning JsonResult from an azure function with .NET Core 3.1 runtime throws an unhandled exception at the host level.
+Returning JsonResult containing JsonSerializerSettings from an azure function with .NET Core 3.1 runtime throws an unhandled exception at the host level.

 #### Exceptions thrown based on scenario: